shimondoodkin/nodejs-mongodb-app/README.md

 how it works:
-you define some models inside a module main function. by cloning and extending @app.basicmodel@ and cloning and extending @app.basicfields.somefiled@
+you define some models inside a module main function. by cloning and extending `app.basicmodel` and cloning and extending `app.basicfields.somefiled`

 then you have a managment interface in http://hostname/admin/ and you can create "page" type controllers in +templates/website+ to build the website

-a page is a @templates_object@ as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins propery it is for the router.
+a page is a `templates_object` as defined in double templets (nodejs meta templates) a page also contains a path or pathbegins propery it is for the router.

 *feel free to ask questions I will give you guidence.*